areakryte/Capstone/README.md

 There are still things to do to improve this project.
 * Add Angular
-* Add PonyORM to store historical data
+* Add PonyORM to store historical timeseries data
-* Add finicial formulas for analytical calculations
+* Add financial formulas for analytical calculations